The Clash discography: 1983–present

 After Combat Rock was released, Topper Headon was asked to leave the band, and then in September 1983, Mick Jones was fired.
 The first single from Cut the Crap, "This Is England", was released by CBS in September 1985.
 It reached number 24 in the UK.
-Cut the Crap, the last studio album of the band, actually composed by Strummer, Simonon, Pete Howard, Nick Sheppard, and Vince White, was produced by manager Bernard Rhodes and released by CBS in November.
+Cut the Crap, the last studio album of the band, actually composed by Strummer, Simonon, Pete Howard, Nick Sheppard, and Vince White, was produced by Rhodes and released by CBS in November.
 It reached number 16 in the UK and number 88 in the US.
 The Clash effectively disbanded in early 1986.

 In 1988, Epic released the double-disc, 28-track compilation The Story of the Clash, Volume 1 presenting a relatively thorough overview of their career.
 In March 1991, a reissue of "Should I Stay or Should I Go" gave the band its first and only number 1 UK single.
 In the same year, CBS and Epic released the triple-disc, 64-song box set Clash on Broadway that covers their entire career, and the compilation album The Singles, that includes all their singles, except for 1985's "This Is England".
 In 1993, Epic released Super Black Market Clash, a compilation that contains B-sides and rare tracks not available on their other albums.
 In 1999, Epic released the compilation album of live material, From Here to Eternity: Live.